 So run your antivirus software to do a security scan and clear existed viruses or malware.
 Be sure that your anti-virus software has been updated to the latest version.

 Fix 7: Disable/Uninstall antivirus software

 The 0x0000001E blue screen error may also be caused by the conflict between your antivirus software and the system.
 Therefore, disabling or uninstalling the antivirus software and then restarting your computer can help you solve the error.

 If this method resolves the problem, you can install another antivirus software to protect your computer.
 But if you are fond of the old one, contact the vendor of your antivirus software and ask them for advice.

 Fix 8: Restore from a restore point

-If you can’t figure out which software or driver cause this blue screen error and your computer was fine a few days ago, you can restore your system back to a previous restore point.
+If you can’t figure out which software or driver caused this blue screen error and your computer was fine a few days ago, you can restore your system back to a previous restore point.

 This will roll back all the device drivers and software updates to the condition when you created the restore point.

 1) On your keyboard, press the Windows logo key + Pause together, then click System protection.